frobware/haproxy-hacks/keda/README.md

     kube_node_role{node="ip-10-0-169-13.us-east-2.compute.internal",role="worker"} 1
     kube_node_role{node="ip-10-0-156-42.us-east-2.compute.internal",role="worker"} 1

+## Open Questions

-So my scaledobject expression is borked.
-How do I express that I want the query in a different namespace?
+- How do I express that I want the query in a different namespace?
+- Do I have to create a different serviceaccount for thanos?

-## A scaledobject where the metric is in the same namespace
+## A scaledobject where the metric is from the same namespace

     $ oc get scaledobject
     NAME                            SCALETARGETKIND      SCALETARGETNAME   MIN   MAX   TRIGGERS     AUTHENTICATION                 READY   ACTIVE   FALLBACK   AGE